 - MAC address.
 You can change the MAC address to your AP.
 This is typically not necessary because the application always assigns unique MAC addresses to the APs. - SSID.
 Use this field to assign an SSID to the AP.
 The same SSID may be shared by several APs. - Power.
 Use this drop-down list to select the AP transmit power.
-Most of APs have a transmit power of 17 dBm (50 mW).
+Most of the APs have a transmit-power of 17 dBm (50 mW).
 It is always a good idea to refer to the documentation of the specific AP model you plan to deploy to find this value.
-Remember that transmit power might depend on the channel frequency and band. - HT / VHT / HE Parameters.
+Remember that transmit power might depend on the channel frequency and band. - For the APs that work in the 6 GHz band, transmit power is configured differently.
+The current power setting is shown on the Power button caption.
+When this button is clicked, an additional dialog is displayed, in which the following options are available. - Fixed EIRP.
+This option simply sets a fixed EIRP value, similar to how it works in the traditional 2.4 and 5 GHz bands. - PSD Rules (FCC).
+This option allows you to configure AP power as per the Wi-Fi 6E FCC rules, where transmit power is defined by the Power Spectral Density (PSD).
+According to these rules, the total transmit power depends on the channel width and is capped from above.
+The FCC rules define three AP classes depending on the intended usage: Standard Power (SP), Low Power Indoor (LPI), and Very Low Power (VLP).
+You can select one of these predefined types. - PSD Arbitrary.
+This option is similar to the previous one, PSD Rules (FCC), but gives you flexibility in setting a PSD value and maximum power limit.
+This option is intended for non-US users who live in countries where Wi-Fi 6E AP classes differ from the ones set by the FCC in the USA. - For a more detailed explanation of the PSD concept and AP classes in Wi-Fi 6E, please read the online resources here and here. - HT / VHT / HE Parameters.
 Use this frame to control the advanced 802.11n (HT), 802.11ac (VHT), and 802.11ax (HE) parameters: primary channel number, number of spatial streams, short guard interval, and supported rates.
 The Supported Rates dialog can be used to specify the legacy and HT /VHT rates supported by the AP.
 It is a common practice to disable some or all of the legacy rates when you plan a WLAN for performance rather than coverage. - Antenna.
 Use this frame to specify the kind of antenna used by the AP.
 The Select button opens the antenna selection dialog (overviewed below).
 With the Rotation control, you can specify the angle (in degrees) relating to the horizontal positioning of the antenna.
 With the Elevation control, you can specify the angle (in degrees) above the horizon, i.e., the angle by which the antenna is tilted up or down in relation to the theoretical horizon.
 With the Tilt control, you can specify the angle (in degrees) relating to the vertical axis, i.e., the angle by which the antenna is tilted sideways.
 The Height control can be used to specify the height of the AP above the floor level.
 The Advanced dialog provides top, front, right, and 3D views of the selected antenna diagram and can be used to adjust the antenna orientation either by rotating the diagram top, front, or right views or by entering numeric values.